Smart Woman (1948 film): Plot

 Rogers very reluctantly defends McCoy, knowing him to be incapable of murder (if little else).
 The trial goes badly.
 Mrs. Wayne perjures herself on the witness stand to protect the family's reputation, and states that McCoy gunned down her husband in cold blood.
 As a desperate last resort, Rogers puts herself on the stand as a character witness.
 She reveals that she was once married to the defendant and concealed the fact to protect their son Rusty.
+She intimates that Mrs. Wayne, likewise, concealed what really happened in the library to protect her daughter Patty from learning that her father was corrupt.
 Larrimore sees that Mrs. Wayne is visibly affected by the testimony, so he goes to see her later and has her re-enact the crime.
 He discovers she did not have her glasses on that night and, as a result, could not have seen what happened.
 He gets her to sign a statement to that effect.

 Larrimore then overcomes Rogers' desire to break up with him to shield him from the scandal, and the couple reconcile.